 - Consider including a warning when linking directly to images, infographics, video or audio ('[PIC]', '[VIDEO]', '[AUDIO]'), unless your post already makes this obvious.

 - Provide a text alternative for images you post, except where the image is purely decorative.

 - Include the text alternative as part of your post.
-On Twitter, you could use EasyChirp which lets you write a longer text alternative which it links from your post
+On Twitter, enable the 'compose image descriptions' setting.
+Or use EasyChirp to write a longer text alternative linked from your post

 - For image galleries, use the space provided for captions to include a text alternative for each image